nnzo/zero/README.md

 Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot powered by Node.JS, and coded using the Discord.JS library.

-Onyx has over fifty commands, including those for:
+Zero has over fifty commands, including those for:
 - meme generation
 - gif and sticker searching
 - searching YouTube